Hi, you are logged in as , if you are not , please click here

 Description

-This practical, one-day hands-on course provides a guided introduction to the workflow in ArcGIS Online (AGOL) for uploading and sharing your spatial data.
-You will learn how to publish existing vector data to AGOL, create views, set sharing and group privileges, create a web map that drives data collection and forms the foundation to an Experience Builder web application.
+This practical, one-day hands-on course provides a guided introduction to AGOL.
+You will learn how to publish existing vector data to AGOL, set sharing and group privileges and create a web map that drives field-based data collection.
+You will use Experience Builder to create a web application that is used for sharing and visualising spatial data.
 The course comprises hands-on exercises each introduced with a short presentation and a live demonstration.

 The course covers: